Medicare Enrolled

 Yes.
 Dr. Loudermilk received a total of $2,683 from 26 companies across 119 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common among physicians — 57% of all U.S. physicians receive at least one industry payment.
 Patients may wish to ask their doctor about these relationships, especially if a recommended drug or device appears in the payment records.

-How do Dr. Loudermilk's costs compare to other family medicines in Fort Walton Beach?
+How do Dr. Loudermilk's costs compare to other family medicine physicians in Fort Walton Beach?

 Dr. Loudermilk's average Medicare payment per service is $30.
 Note that these figures represent what Medicare pays, not your out-of-pocket cost, which depends on your specific insurance plan and deductible.
 Procedure-level data above shows both what was submitted and what Medicare paid for each service type.